Skip to main content

 A blocker pauses the current item.
 It does not pause delivery unless it removes all viable next work or requires a human decision.

-Commentary: Keeps delivery moving by turning blockers into tracked decisions instead of stalled work.
+Commentary: Keeps delivery moving by turning blockers into tracked decisions instead of stalled work, and prevents one unanswered question from freezing all other loops.

 Scope Discipline